cyplo/talks/tor_for_beginners/slides.md

 # Dangers of the internet.
-And Tor.
+Suddenly - Tor.
 > by Cyryl Płotnicki-Chudyk

 ---